 - Twist from the waist.
 When comfortable doing this movement, hold weight like a dumbbell, medicine ball, or gallon jug of water in both hands, and gradually increase the weight as the muscles get stronger.

 When in the process of strengthening the core, consistency is the key.
-Commit to a short workout every day instead of one massive workout once or twice a week.
+Commit to a short daily workout instead of one massive one once or twice weekly.
 Ten minutes a day is enough to build strength, improve function, and decrease back pain.

 Improved Body Composition

-Functional fitness and the ability to move about comfortably not only benefit physical wellness but also improves body composition.
+Functional fitness and the ability to move about comfortably benefit physical wellness and improve body composition.
 The aging process reduces the metabolic rate, which leads to increased body fat.
 Lean Body Mass gets lost from age and inactivity.
 Lean Body Mass contributes to the overall Basal Metabolic Rate, also known as the body’s metabolism.
 It is the number of calories the body needs to support essential functions.
-Engaging in strength training or resistance exercises will help regain the muscle loss from aging/inactivity, and can lead to an increase in lean body mass.
+Engaging in strength training or resistance exercises will help regain muscle loss from aging/inactivity and can increase lean body mass.

-People who regularly engaged in TVA-strengthening exercises were less likely to experience a recurrence of low back pain: Australian Journal of Physiotherapy (2002), ?Specific spinal exercise substantially reduces the risk of low back pain recurrence? https://www.sciencedirect.com/science/article/pii/S000495141460283X?via%3Dihub
+People who regularly engaged in TVA-strengthening exercises were less likely to experience a recurrence of low back pain: Australian Journal of Physiotherapy (2002); specific spinal exercise substantially reduces the risk of low back pain recurrence www.sciencedirect.com/science/article/pii/S000495141460283X?via%3Dihub